samuller/pgmerge/README.md

 This tool can also export data in the same format expected for import.

-These features allow you to move data between active/in-use databases to keep them up to date and in sync, although it does not cover handling removals.
+These features allow you to move data between active/in-use databases to keep them up to date and in sync, although it does not cover handling deleted data.

     Usage: pgmerge [OPTIONS] COMMAND [ARGS]...